Jumla District: Lagi-Lagitya

 An "inter-caste economic dependency in a long-term hereditary contractual labor relations" is called Lagi-Lagitya.
 The castes of Bahun, Thakuri, Chettri who own land but don't till themselves employ low caste groups of Kami and Sarki to work on their lands.

 Natural Resources

 Jumla is rich in Non Timber Forest Products (NTFP) namely medicinal plants and aromatics.
 41% of the district is covered with Forest and rangeland.

 Animals and Crops

 The Himalayan Black Bear damages crops and attacks livestocks but locals support the animal's conservation.

 The red panda (Ailurus fulgens), a threatened carnivore species is found in Jumla.

 Rice Cultivation

-Jumli Marshi is a high altitude rice variety that is though to have been cultivated in Jumla since 1300 years ago.
+Jumli Marshi is a high altitude rice variety that is thought to have been cultivated in Jumla since 1300 years ago.